Time zone management in MRR calculation

 If you import data from an external tool (Stripe, Pennylane, etc.), make sure the exported dates are aligned to the same time zone.

-If in doubt, always favor full hours (e.g. 00:00) to avoid one-day shifts.
+When in doubt, always prefer full hours (e.g. 00:00) to avoid one-day shifts.

 Last updated